๐ŸŽ Social Psychology

 Eating Unhealthy Food While Dieting

-• Immediate gratification conflicts with long-term health goals, creating tension between present and future selves
+• Immediate gratification conflicts with long-term health goals, creating tension between present desires and future self-image

-• Rationalization as reward—individuals justify indulgence as "earned" after exercise or stress, reducing dissonance temporarily
+• Rationalization as reward: individuals justify indulgence as "earned" after exercise or a stressful day, reducing dissonance temporarily

-• Cyclical pattern emerges where guilt from dissonance triggers emotional eating, perpetuating the conflict
+• A cyclical pattern often emerges where guilt from dissonance triggers emotional eating, which perpetuates the conflict

-Compare: Smoking vs. unhealthy eating—both involve health knowledge conflicting with behavior, but smoking often uses denial of risk while overeating typically uses temporary exception rationalization.
+Compare: Smoking vs. unhealthy eating both involve health knowledge conflicting with behavior, but smoking often uses denial of risk while overeating typically uses temporary exception rationalization ("just this once").
 FRQs may ask you to identify which reduction strategy is being employed.

 Values vs. Actions Conflicts